ozand/roo-project-template/.roo/rules/04-filename_referencing_rules.md

 #### 8.1.
 Knowledge Base Linter Script

 To maintain the integrity of the knowledge base, the script `scripts/development/validate_kb.py` is used.
-It should be run in pre-commit hooks and in CI/CD.
+Its primary function is to scan the `pages/` and `journals/` directories to ensure compliance with all standards.

 #### 8.2.
 Validation Checklist (for `validate_kb.py`)